GraYsyk/TNTBoosterPlugin/README.md

  **Level 2 TNT**
  - 10x stronger than basic TNT, has medium Fuse time
  - It has an ignition effect, at the moment of explosion it envelops the explosion crater with fire
- - Does not work under the water
+ - Also wors under the water because of a incendiary explosion rage.

  **Level 3 TNT (obisdian)**
  - 15x stronger than basic TNT, has huge Fuse time
  - Doesn't set the area on fire after an explosion
- - Works under water
+ - Does not work under water
  - Breaks obsidian in rafius 3x3 under TNT

   **Custom TNTs configuration**